 It can be concluded that dense dynamic point clouds and dynamic meshes are used by industry to represent persons or objects as volumetric video.

-A candidate solution to evaluate this scenario is described below as MPEG V-PCC.
+In the following it is described how the scenario can be implemented with MPEG V-PCC [VOL-11] by using dense dynamic point clouds and with MPEG V-DMC [DM-20] by using dynamic meshes for representing the single asset.

+The following figure shows the V-DMC workflow: